Irina Slavina (journalist): Reactions

 A meeting in memory of Slavina took place in the city.
 Slavina's self-immolation attracted the attention of both the Russian and foreign press.
 Observers note that the persecution of independent journalists in Russia is associated with the desire of the authorities to protect themselves from criticism.
 Soon after the publication of the news of the death of Slavina, her website was closed.

 Local Russian authorities publicly stated there was "no basis" to connect her death to police raids and stated that she was only a witness, and not a suspect, in the probe.

 Opposition leader Alexei Navalny stated "A criminal case was fabricated against Slavina under a political charge.
 Yesterday, her home was searched, doors were cut out and computers confiscated...
 They absolutely drove her to suicide."
 Kremlin critic Ilya Yashin stated "All of these cases of police amusing themselves, these shows of men in masks – these are not games.
 The government is truly breaking people psychologically."

 Personal life

-Slavina was married and had a daughter.
+Slavina was married and had a daughter Margarita and a son Vyacheslav.